 Dynamic pages overview

 Dynamic pages are CMS pages that get their content from a structured data source, such as HubDB or CRM objects.
-HubSpot uses that data to create and populate a set of pages: a listing page that displays summaries of your data, and individual detail pages for each data source entry (HubDB row or CRM object record).
-Content creators can then use the drag and drop page editor to modify the layout and appearance of the listing and detail pages.
+Based on how you configure your dynamic page template or modules, HubSpot will then use that data to automatically create and populate a set of pages.
+This includes a listing page that displays summaries of the data, and individual pages for each data source entry (HubDB row or CRM object record).

 Depending on the data source you choose, there are different prerequisites, advantages, and content creation experiences.
 Below, read about each data source and how to choose which one is best for you.